-- FUEL GAS ODOR
+FUEL GAS ODOR

-LPG has a man-made odorant added specifically for detection of fuel gas leaks.

-If a gas leak occurs, you should be able to smell the fuel gas.
+LPG and natural gas have a man-made odorant added specifically for detection of fuel gas leaks If a gas leak occurs, you should be able to smell the fuel gas.

 THAT'S YOUR SIGNAL TO GO INTO IMMEDIATE ACTION!